Configuring an accessible UI

 Identify and fix accessibility issues to ensure that users with disabilities can quickly access and efficiently operate your application.
 By using the Accessibility Inspector tool, you can check what your application looks like to users of varying visual ability and review UI components that are not accessible.

-Previous topic Adding custom fonts to a Cosmos React theme Next topic Accessibility standards in Pega Platform
+Previous topic Localizing mobile apps for international audiences Next topic Accessibility standards in Pega Platform